github/developer.github.com/content/v3/orgs/members.md

   </p>
 </div>

-In order to create or update a user's membership with an organization, the authenticated user must be an organization admin.
+In order to create or update a user's membership with an organization, the authenticated user must be an organization owner.

     PUT /orgs/:org/memberships/:username